UAlaska-IT/motd_chef_status/README.md

 ## Purpose

-This cookbook configures Message of the Day to display system information and Chef status.
+This cookbook configures Message of the Day (MOTD) to display system information and Chef status.

+* Hostname, FQDN
+* Distribution, kernel, machine
+* System owner (if applicable)
-* Standard OS, machine, and hostname information
+* Status and update information (platform dependent)
 * Chef node name, run success status, last run timing

-It also clears some distro-standard MOTD fragments.
+It also clears some verbose, distro-standard MOTD fragments.

 MOTD is dynamic on every supported distro.
-When it is available and works on the platform, update-motd is used.
-Otherwise profile is used as a fallback.
+When it is available and works properly on the platform, /etc/update-motd.d/ is used.
+Otherwise /etc/profile.d/ is used as a fallback.

 The MOTD message is reasonably standard across platforms.
 This cookbook does not configure SSH, so any login message will remain.